- Services for Business

 The vast majority of medical negligence cases are settled before they reach a full trial.
 The defence will usually come forward with an offer of financial settlement.
 However, it is possible that your claim will proceed to court, and this is dependent on the circumstances of your case.

-We understand that the prospect of appearing in court is incredibly daunting to many people, which is why our friendly and compassionate solicitors will do our utmost to ensure you are well looked-after throughout the legal proceedings.
+We understand that the prospect of appearing in court is incredibly daunting to many people, which is why our friendly and compassionate solicitors will do their utmost to ensure you are well looked-after throughout the legal proceedings.

-Claiming compensation can often be the only way of rectifying the damage that has been caused by negligence on the part of a medical professional.
+Making a medical negligence claim can often be the only way of rectifying the damage that has been caused by negligence on the part of a medical professional.
 The money received by the victim allows them to better cope with the resulting changes to their life, as well as covering any other financial losses they may have suffered as a result of the incident.

 The losses covered are varied, but will likely include any earnings that have been lost due to being unable to work for a prolonged period.
 Compensation can also be used to pay for specialist equipment, rehabilitation and any adaptations to your home that may be required since the incident.